ngoclinhng/C_Assembly_Intel_64/README.md

 System calls arguments are passed in to registers `rdi`, `rsi`, `rdx`, `r10`, `r8` and `r9` for the first argument, second argument, third argument and so on, respectively.

+System calls are limited up to 6 arguments, and no argument is passed directly on stack.

+### Return value

+As always, the return value will be stored in the register `rax`.

+### One more thing...

+`syscall` instruction changes `rcx` and `r11`, thus if your program has something to do with these two registers, make sure to save them before `syscall` and restore them after that.

 ## Don't underscore global labels!

 In linux system we can declare global label such as `global _start`, etc...But things